btcpayserver/btcpayserver-doc/docs/WooCommerce.md

 ### 2.2 Third-party host

-For those who want to test BTCPay out, or are okay with the limitations of a third-party hosting (dependency and privacy, as well as lack of some features) can use a one of many [third-party hosts](./ThirdPartyHosting.md).
+For those who want to test BTCPay Server out, or are okay with the limitations of a third-party hosting (dependency and privacy, as well as lack of some features) can use a one of many [third-party hosts](./ThirdPartyHosting.md).

 The video below shows you how to connect your store to such a host.